-Waste Management was finally able to complete its acquisition of smaller peer Advanced Disposal Services in November 2020, more than 18 months after the transaction was announced, after agreeing to divest certain business units.
-The company is constantly working to improve the sustainability of its operations and opened two new fully automated recycling plants in Salt Lake City and Raleigh, complementing its first facility in Chicago.
-Waste Management's leadership team hopes that automation will significantly improve the economics of the recycling business.
-We continue to believe that the company offers an appealing combination of predictable free cash flow generation, solid competitive position and a shareholder friendly management team.
+Whilst investment performance by Waste Management was robust during the first half of the year, the shares were flat in the second half whilst the group was working on obtaining regulatory approval for the acquisition of smaller peer Advanced Disposal Services.
+Waste Management is constantly working to improve the sustainability of its operations and opened a new fully automated recycling plant in Chicago last year.
+Waste Management's leadership team hopes that automation will significantly improve the economics of the recycling business and serve as a model for future plants.
+With Waste Management offering an appealing combination of predictable free cash flow generation, solid competitive position and a shareholder friendly management team, we expect the shares to perform well over time.
+Furthermore, the group should be well placed to manage its way through the current coronavirus pandemic with waste volumes not being overly dependent on the economic cycle.